scottdavenport/ccc-landing2/docs/chores/supabase-migration-strategy.md

 8. **Be Careful with Timestamps**: Inconsistent timestamp formats can cause ordering issues.
 9. **Include Permissions in Migrations**: Always include necessary permissions and RLS policies in migrations.
 10. **Use Consolidated Fix Migrations**: When migration history gets out of sync, consolidated fix migrations can save the day.
+11. **Avoid Multiple Migrations for Same Change**: Creating multiple migrations for the same change leads to conflicts.
+12. **Implement Robust CI/CD**: A well-designed CI/CD pipeline with error handling is essential for reliable deployments.
+13. **Keep Migrations Simple**: Complex migrations are harder to debug and more likely to fail.
+14. **Monitor Migration History**: Regularly check migration history to catch issues early.
+15. **Understand Supabase CLI Behavior**: Different Supabase CLI commands handle migrations differently.

+## Recent Improvements

+We've recently made significant improvements to our migration strategy:

+1. **Consolidated Migration Approach**: Created a consolidated migration file (`20250227183244_consolidated_sponsor_website_fix.sql`) that ensures schema correctness, fixes permissions, and repairs migration history in a single file.

+2. **Enhanced GitHub Actions Workflow**: Completely rewrote `.github/workflows/supabase-deploy.yml` with advanced error handling, migration validation, and recovery mechanisms.

+3. **Comprehensive Documentation**: Expanded this document with detailed best practices, troubleshooting techniques, and lessons learned from our migration experiences.

+4. **Idempotent Migration Design**: Implemented a more robust approach to making migrations idempotent, ensuring they can be safely run multiple times.

+5. **Migration History Repair**: Added automated migration history repair logic to our deployment workflow.

+These improvements have significantly enhanced the reliability and maintainability of our database migration process.